MicroEJ/docs/ApplicationDeveloperGuide/managedc/memory.rst

 * the Wasm module does not embed neither the ``memory.size`` nor the ``memory.grow`` instructions.
 This is the case if the C code does not transitively calls the ``malloc`` implementation declared in WASI libc.
 * the Wasm module exports the ``__heap_base`` global using the ``-Wl,--export=__heap_base`` :ref:`linker option <managedc.link.command_line_options>`.

-In this case, the linear memory is initialized to the value of the ``__heap_base`` global, which represents the sum of the stack size and the static data size.
+In this case, the linear memory is initialized to the value of the ``__heap_base`` global, which represents the sum of the main stack size and the static data size.

 .. _managedc.linear.memory.size.stack: